sambatriste/netty-wiki-translation/Related-projects.md

 * [Naggati](https://github.com/twitter/naggati2) is a protocol builder for Netty, written in Scala.
 * [Netflow.io](https://github.com/wasted/netflow) is a Scala/Netty Netflow Collector used at wasted.io
 * [Netty Tools](https://github.com/cgbystrom/netty-tools) is a small collection of tools useful when working with Netty, which includes various HTTP clients and servers, bandwidth meter, and Thrift RPC processor.
-* [SocketIO4j](https://github.com/socketIo4Netty) is a Socket.IO server based on Netty.
 * [Netty-ICAP Codec](https://github.com/jmimo/netty-icap) is a high performance full RFC3507 compliant ICAP codec implementation.
 This protocol is mostly used in proxy environments in order to offload work to external servers.
 * [Netty-SocketIO](https://github.com/mrniko/netty-socketio) is a Socket.IO server written on top of Netty
 * [Netty-ZMTP](https://github.com/spotify/netty-zmtp) is a collection of Netty channel handlers that aims to implement ZMTP/1.0, the ZeroMQ Message Transport Protocol.